 Feel free to contact us by email (email@example.com) or phone (845-393-1443).

 All meat is vacuum sealed and frozen at peak flavor.
 Availability will vary throughout the year.
-Our lamb and goat is 100% grass fed, and our poultry, pork, and eggs are pasture-raised.
+Our lamb, goat, and beef is 100% grass fed, and our poultry, pork, and eggs are rotationally grazed on pasture.
 All of our products are non-GMO and raised without synthetic hormones.
 You can read more about our animals and how we raise them here.